 West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

-Saturday's contest between the No. 10 Texas Longhorns (14-1) and the No. 24 West Virginia Mountaineers (13-0) at WVU Coliseum has a projected final score of 73-68 based on our computer prediction, with Texas coming out on top.
-Tipoff is at 2:00 PM on January 6.
+Saturday's contest between the No. 10 Texas Longhorns (14-1) and the No. 24 West Virginia Mountaineers (13-0) at WVU Coliseum has a projected final score of 73-68 based on our computer prediction, with Texas taking home the win.
+Game time is at 2:00 PM on January 6.

-Their last time out, the Mountaineers won on Wednesday 68-53 over Cincinnati.
+The Mountaineers enter this game following a 68-53 win over Cincinnati on Wednesday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!